1mshy/investor-dreams/README.md

 https://github.com/user-attachments/assets/1c5b1dc6-037e-4c1e-8bd2-42790a2decf0

 # Investors Dream
-This project is made to show the daily changes of us based stocks that are part of the s&p 500.
+This project is made to show the daily changes of US based stocks that are part of the s&p 500.
 I have wanted to visualize the changes to the stocks that are part of the Standard & Poor’s 500 index fund but cannot find any tools online that can easily do so.
+It has now transformed to encapulate most equities traded on the NYSE and NASDAQ.
-If you want to contribute, please change the api token used to your own, as to not spam mine.
-You can get a free api token [here](https://twelvedata.com/).
+If you want to contribute, all the power to you.
 **With data come great power** - Aspiring software engineer

-# TODO Reddit browsing
-Browse through reddit threads to feel the underlying sentiment of targeted stocks or markets

-This is a tauri application, using nextjs as the front end
+This is a tauri application, using reactjs as the front end and rust in the backend
 ## Getting Started
 Install all the required packages
 ```bash